-A team of 26 experienced registered nurses and respiratory therapists specializing in NICU and a Neonatologist help infants and their families recover from illness.
-This highly trained team attends every C-Section and high-risk delivery, transports infants to and from St. Mary’s and commonly treats respiratory distress, sepsis (overwhelming infections), hypoglycemia (low blood sugar) and complications of prematurity.
+Our highly trained team attends every C-Section and high-risk delivery, transports infants to and from St. Mary’s when transfers are required, and commonly treats respiratory distress, sepsis (overwhelming infections), hypoglycemia (low blood sugar) and complications of prematurity.
 The expert care provided by St. Mary’s NICU allows families to keep their babies close by and in the same building as the Family Birth Center.

 To protect you and your newborn, St. Mary’s uses cutting-edge technology to provide security in the NICU.
 All NICU staff have special badge access and each infant is given a security transmitter when they are no longer critically ill.
 The transmitter sends a signal when the infant is near a stairwell or exit to alert staff and protect your baby.

 The St. Mary's NICU is a Level II NICU, and is equipped with the latest lifesaving technology and high-quality amenities.